AzizSwyt/coding-challenges/Junior Software Engineer - Fullstack/README.md

-# Junior Software Engineer - Fullstack
+#  Software Engineer - Fullstack

 ## How to participate